Advertiser Disclosure

 It was easy to keep everything organized in the Monos Hybrid Trunk.

-In the end, we packed all the clothes for all 3 of us into the suitcase, along with a couple of stuffies and our kid’s favorite small pillow.
-But when I had to close it, the lid wasn’t even close to shutting, so I ended up having to sit on it to clasp it closed.
+In the end, we packed clothes for all 3 of us into the suitcase, some stuffies, and our kid’s favorite small pillow.
+But when I went to close it, the lid wasn’t even close to shutting, so I had to sit on it to clasp it closed.
 Though the aluminum frame was sturdy enough, I got nervous that I’d dent the polycarbonate, which seemed lightweight.

-When I managed to get 1 clasp closed, I had a momentary fear that the hinges on the back of the suitcase would bust, but after I closed the second clasp with a little effort, everything seemed O.K., and the trunk made it to Massachusetts and back in 1 piece over a road trip that last 3 days in total (2 days up, 1 day down).
+When I managed to get 1 clasp closed, I had a momentary fear that the hinges on the back of the suitcase would bust.
+After I closed the second clasp with a little effort, everything seemed OK, and the trunk made it to Massachusetts and back in 1 piece over a road trip that lasted 3 days in total (2 days up, 1 day down).

 Hot Tip: